 - After you feel more confident, try eating chewier foods, such as fresh celery or broccoli.

-- Begin with small quantities of food cut into smaller pieces/
+- As you move to firmer foods, begin with small quantities and cut foods into smaller pieces.

 - When you put food in your mouth, chew half of it on the back-left side of your mouth and the other half on the back-right side.
 This will even out the pressure on your dentures.